Your cart is empty.

 It is not uncommon to read news stories about celebrity perpetrators who have used NDAs to cover up their abuse.
 However, it is less well known that NDAs are regularly used by powerful employers in Australia against ordinary workers.

-The overuse and misuse of NDAs prevent workers, the public and governments from knowing important information about employers, workplaces and the high occurrence of sexual harassment; and prevents employers from meeting their Positive Duty obligations.
+The overuse and misuse of NDAs prevents workers, the public and governments from understanding the high occurrence of sexual harassment; and prevents employers from meeting their Positive Duty obligations.

-Communities and workers want governments and employers to increase transparency and take stronger action to prevent sexual harassment.
+Communities want governments and employers to increase transparency and take stronger action to prevent sexual harassment.

 The Project / 29 July 2024